 Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs)

-UEA is currently part of six Doctoral Training Partnerships (DTPs) / Centres for Doctoral Training (CDTs):
+UEA is currently part of eight Doctoral Training Partnerships (DTPs) / Centres for Doctoral Training (CDTs):

 - Norwich Research Park BBSRC DTP (lead institution - John Innes Centre)